 Have you ever wondered whether cats can see color?
 Or if they’re completely colorblind?

-Sure, it might sound like a strange question, but there’s actually a lot of science going on that shows that cats do not see as many colors as us humans do.
+Sure, it might sound like a strange question, but there’s actually a lot of science going on that shows that cats do not see as many colors as we humans do.

 The short answer is yes, cats can see some colors, but not the same range that we can.
 Let’s dig into how cats see and which colors their eyes can detect.